Updated: Jun 18

-From the time of evolution until the current modern age, through generations, the human being has struggled not only to preserve life but also conquer the horizons of skillful existence.
-Over his journey, every rational existence by nature has to contribute to its society, in one way or the other and over time has had lessons learned from his ancestors then contributed by passing it along the chain of humanity to future generations.
+From the time of evolution until the current modern age, through generations, the human being has struggled not only to preserve life but also to conquer the horizons of skillful existence.
+Over his journey, every rational reality by nature has to contribute to its society, in one way or the other.
+Over time, he has had lessons learned from his ancestors and then donated by passing them along the chain of humanity to future generations.

 Licensing creates a regulatory barrier to entry into a selected group of professions, resulting in higher wages for those with licenses and higher costs for consumers.

 The Western monarchy monopolies, in particular, favored parties, say the colony at Virginia was founded by such a monopoly and reserved land and mineral rights for itself.
 Colonial and early state governments in America regulated property and the market.
-Licensing establishment has a historic succession.
+Licensing establishment has a historical succession.
 Middle age alliance classified access into distinct occupations.